mvolkmann/blog/src/dart.md

 ### Iterable

-The `Iterable` class represents a collection of values that are accessed sequentially.
+The `Iterable` generic class represents a collection of values that are accessed sequentially.
 The values can be lazily computed when requested and an infinite number of values can be generated.